-One of the most common topics of discussion during a consultation about breast augmentation is the choice of an implant shape.
+One of the most common topics of discussion during a consultation with a Boston breast augmentation surgeon about breast augmentation is the choice of an implant shape.

 People come in all shapes and sizes, so breast implants come in different shapes and sizes too.

 At the moment my patients have an option of a round or a shaped (tear drop) implant.